CWALabs/SkyCMS/Common/README.md

 Cosmos.Common is the foundational library for the SkyCMS content management system, providing core functionality, data models, services, and base controllers that are shared across both the Editor and Publisher applications.
 This package contains essential components for content management, authentication, data access, and utility functions.

+## What's New

+- Updated docs aligned with .NET 9 and the latest storage/database guides
+- Cross-links to Storage and Database configuration, AWS S3, and Cloudflare R2 setup

 ## Features

 ### Core Infrastructure